litixsoft/karma-mocha-reporter/README.md

     $ npm run demo

 ## Release History
+### v1.2.2
+* Update error message when diff output is enabled and the required modules are missing

 ### v1.2.1
 * Check if property `assertionErrors` has at least one item before calculating the diff output